 Ian Stewart began playing trombone at school when he was 11.
 He joined West Wycombe Band and the Oxford and District Youth Band.
-He was also a member of the National Youth Brass Band of Great Britain and a Junior Exhibitioner at the Guildhall.
-Ian has been a member of Horsham Borough Band is currently a member of Friary Guildford, giving many years of membership to each.
+He was also a member of the National Youth Brass Band of Great Britain and a Junior Exhibitioner at the Royal Academy of Music.
+Ian has been a member of Horsham Borough Band is currently a member of Friary Brass Band, giving many years of membership to each.
 Ian will now dep on a range on instruments from baritone to bass, plays in a trombone ensemble, pit bands and orchestras.

 After school, Ian spent 22 years in the army music service, first as a bandsman in the 2nd Battalion, the Royal Green Jackets.
 In 1985, he completed the army Bandmaster’s course and was appointed Bandmaster to the Queen’s Own Hussars.
 His final appointment was as School Bandmaster at Kneller Hall, the home of the British Army School of Music.

 Ian became Musical Director of LGB Brass in 1999.
 Thanks to Ian, LGB Brass has celebrated both concert and competition success.
 He has conducted the band on concert tours to France, Germany and Hungary as well as all our regular venues such as Eastbourne Bandstand, Proms in the Paddock and several occasions at Lewes Town Hall.